celo-org/docs/docs/network/mainnet/run-validator.md

 Because of the importance of Validator security and availability, Validators are expected to run a "proxy" node in front of each Validator node.
 In this setup, the Proxy node connects with the rest of the network, and the Validator node communicates only with the Proxy, ideally via a private network.

-Additionally, Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) as part of the [lightweight identity protocol](/protocol/identity/), to provide attestations that allow users to map their phone number to a Celo address.

 [Read more about Celo's mission and why you may want to become a Validator.](https://medium.com/celoorg/calling-all-chefs-become-a-celo-validator-c75d1c2909aa)

 ## Prerequisites